-The Center for the Study of Traumatic Stress (CSTS) is part of the Uniformed Services University's Department of Psychiatry confidence in self or others.
+The Center for the Study of Traumatic Stress (CSTS) is part of the Department of Psychiatry, Uniformed Services University of the Health Sciences or others.
 In order to counter these effects, disaster experts endorse an approach called Psychological First Aid (PFA), which can help reduce negative feelings and foster one's sense of safety, recovery and hope.